Directorate-General for the Treasury

-The Directorate-General for the Treasury (DGT) is a component of the Spanish Ministry of Economy and Business responsible for managing the Spanish Public Treasury as well as carry out the government policy on financing and indebtedness.
-Also, it is in charge of the minting of currency through the Royal Mint as well as other competencies on fighting money laundering and financing of terrorism.
+The Directorate-General for the Treasury (DGT) is a component of the Spanish Ministry of Economy, Trade and Business responsible for managing the Public Treasury as well as carry out the government policy on financing and indebtedness.
+Also, it is in charge of the minting of currency through the Royal Mint as well as other competencies on fighting money laundering and terrorism financing.

-The directorate-general dates back to the beginning of the 19th century and originally it belonged to the Ministry of Finance but since the 20th century, every time that the Economy Ministry has existed this body has been integrated into it.
-Also, since 2014 the DGT is integrated in the new General Secretariat for the Treasury that supervises and directs the DGT actions.
+The directorate-general dates back to the beginning of the 19th century and originally it belonged to the Ministry of Finance but, since the late-20th century, every time that the Economy Ministry has existed this body has been integrated into it.
+Also, since 2014 the DGT is integrated in the General Secretariat for the Treasury that supervises and directs the DGT actions.

 History

 The Spanish Treasury is as old as the Spanish monarchy; however, in centuries past, the treasury was divided between the different kingdoms of the monarchy and each kingdom had its own general treasurer.
 Upon the arrival of the Bourbon dynasty in 1700 with Philip V, the treasury was centralized, creating the position of General Treasurer of the Kingdom.